 Push For Grace Periods

-Rent acceleration, lease termination, and enforcement costs (including court costs and attorneys’ fees) are some of the legal rights that landlords can enforce against defaulting tenants.
+Rent escalation, lease termination, and enforcement costs (including court costs and attorneys’ fees) are some of the legal rights that landlords can enforce against defaulting tenants.
 As a potential tenant in a commercial office space, you should push for grace periods.
 In order words, push for the right to receive written notices of defaults and a reasonable opportunity to cure before a default is declared under the lease.

 For the payment of rent, grace periods such as two five day grace periods during the term of the lease are common options that you can push for.
 For other defaults, you can request for at least 30 days of notice.
 This is even more important if you have a right of first refusal on another space that is terminated when you are in default under the lease.
 When pushing for grace periods, you may want to consider the following issues: